google/gnostic/README.md

 ## Requirements

-OpenAPI Compiler can be run in any environment that supports [Go](http://golang.org) and the [Google Protocol Buffer Compiler](https://github.com/google/protobuf).
+Gnostic can be run in any environment that supports [Go](http://golang.org) and the [Google Protocol Buffer Compiler](https://github.com/google/protobuf).

 ## Installation

 1. Get this package by downloading it with `go get`.

-        go get github.com/googleapis/openapi-compiler/openapic
+        go get github.com/googleapis/gnostic

 2. [Optional] Build and run the compiler generator.
 This uses the OpenAPI JSON schema to generate a Protocol Buffer language file